Umuduri

 The umuduri is a Burundian and Rwandan stringed instrument.
 It is a musical bow consisting of a string supported by a flexible wooden string bearer or bow that is 125–135 cm in length.
-The string is traditionally made from plant fiber and animal gut.
-However, metal wire is becoming widespread.
+The string is traditionally made from plant fiber and animal gut, but the use of metal wire has become widespread.

 Construction and design

 A gourd is attached to in the bow to act as a resonator.
 A wooden stick and the inzebe rattle are also used.
 Two loops bring the string closer to the bow, the third (attached to the gourd resonator by a cord) divides the string into two unequal lengths.
 This creates two different notes, usually a fourth or a fifth, as fundamental notes.
 To keep the resonator and the musical bow apart, a cloth or a pad of banana peel is placed between the two to ensure that there is no direct contact between the bow and the gourd that might interfere with production of sound.